Ferryman

 Chorus

-They ferry fought hard, it bucked, yawed and rolled
+The ferry fought hard.
+It bucked, yawed and rolled

 And steered the craft over somehow